-I. Int roduction .
-3 II.
-Rights and obligations of the WTO Members with regard to the LDCs' TRIPS implementation 1.
-LDCs' role in the TRIPS negotiations .
-5 2.
-Transitional arrangements contained in Article 65 of TRIPS .
-7 3.
-Transition periods for LDCs contained in Article 66.1 of TRIPS .
-8 4.
-Technical and financial assistance (Article 67 TRIPS) , 9 5.
-The extension of the LDC transition period for LDCs 9 III. .
-State of play approaching the end of the first extension of the transition period for LDCs 1.
-Achievements and shortcomings of the priority needs assessment process 11 2.
-Impact on the provision of technical and financial assistance by developed country Members 14 3.
-Efforts of the WTO Secretariat 15 4.
-The need for enhanced coordination on various levels in order to make the priori needs assessment process work • 5.
-The Enhanced Integrated Framework (EIF) and Aid-for-Trade (AfT) as potential coordinating bodies 19 6.
-Towards a second extension of the transition period for LDCs2 20 Th e drawbacks of an unconditional second extension of the transition period2 21 1.
-Why granting an unconditional second extension of the transition period might be detrimental to the implementation of TRIPS by LDCs?
-21 2.
-Assessing the consequences if no extension or only a very short extension of the transition period were to be granted 22 tential alternatives to an unconditional second extension of the transition 23 1.
-Granting a moratorium on claims being brought against LDCs under TRIPS2 23 2.
-Introducing conditions for a second extension of the transition period 24 3.
-Applying a more gradual and development-oriented concept of TRIPS implementation for LDCs 25 4.
-Identifying additional incentives for LDCs and developed countries to cooperate more actively towards LDCs' integration in the global IP system 25 VI.
-Co nclusion2 26 Ref ere nces 27
+1. Intro oduction 1 2. ts and obligations of the WTO Members with regard to the LDCs' ementation of the TRIPS Agreement 2 2.
+1. LDCs' role in the TRIPS negotiations 2 2.
+2. Transitional arrangements contained in Article 65 of the TRIPS Agreement 6 2.
+3. Transition periods for LDCs contained in Article 66.1 of the TRIPS Agreement .
+7 2.
+4. Technical and financial assistance (Article 67 of the TRIPS Agreement) 8 2.
+5. The first extension of the LDC transition period for LDCs 9 3.
+State of play before the second extension of the transition period for LDCs11 3.
+1. Achievements and shortcomings of the priority needs assessment process 11 3.
+2. Impact on the provision of technical and financial assistance by developed country Members 3.
+3. Efforts of the WTO Secretariat 17 3.
+4. The need for enhanced coordination on various levels in order to make the priority needs assessment process work 19 3.
+5. The Enhanced Integrated Framework (EIF) and Aid-for-Trade (AfT) as potential coordinating bodies 4.
+TRIPS Council Decision of June 2013 granting a second extension of the sition period for LDCs 24 5.
+After the second extension of the transition period: Potential avenues for WTO Members to better integrate LDCs into the international IP system28 5.
+1. Advantages and shortcomings of the June 2013 Decision 28 5.
+2. The need to reform the priority needs assessment process 31 5.
+3. Identifying additional incentives for LDCs and developed countries to engage as cooperate more actively 5.
+4. Applying a more gradual and development-oriented concept of TRIPS-implementation for LDCs 34 6.
+Conc clusion 35 Doi foronc os · 36